Suvroneel/Spam-Email-and-Sms-Classifier/README.md

 d.
 Checking duplicates and removing them

-✨✨Exploratory Data Analysis(EDA) :-Analyze the data a.
-Showing percentage of spam , not spam in pie chart b.
-We count no of alphabets,words,sentences in each sms and analyze that c.
+✨✨Exploratory Data Analysis(EDA) :-Analyze the data
+a.
+Showing percentage of spam , not spam in pie chart
+b.
+We count no of alphabets,words,sentences in each sms and analyze that
+c.
 Use Histogram,Corr Coefficient to take decision

 🎉🎉Data preprocessing : Vectorization , other edits

-💫💫Lower Casing
+a.
+Lower Casing

-💖💖 Tokenization
+b.
+Tokenization

-🎁Removing Special Characters

-Removing stop words and punctuations

-Stemming - converting words like run running etc to one word
+c.
+Removing Special Characters,stop words and punctuations ,Stemming (converting words like run running etc to one word)

 Adding this converted text into a new column